ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 This may come with a performance improvement dues to the smaller number of instructions, but that is unlikely on a modern computer in most cases since the number of loads is the same and ALU saturation is rarely the limiting factor for execution speed [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf).

+## Under- And Overflow Is Not Undefined Behavior

+It's not too bad to have under- or overflow in our loop iterations because at least it isn't undefined behavior  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).

+A counter-point is that even if the computation of the bad index isn't undefined behavior, using it may be, depending on what it is being used for.
+Indexing into an array or `std::vector` would be undefined behavior.

+Another counter-point is that by making under- and overflow undefined behavior we allow tools, such as undefined behavior sanitizers to find them.

+## Bit With Conversions Cheaper

+If you mix values with different bit width then unsigned is more efficient because the conversion is a no-op.
+With signed values one must perform sign extension when going from e.g. 32-bit to 64-bit [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post19).

+On the other hand, with signed values the compiler may not need to do any conversion at all.
+In some cases it can transform the code to use the target type form the start [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing#post23).
+See _Advantages Of Signed_ > _More Opportunities For Compiler Optimizations_.

 ## Most Values Are Positive And Positive Values Rarely Mix With Negative Values

 I'm not sure this is true.